iivanoo/covid-apps-observer/data/data_us/reports/resources/co.twenty.stop.spread___1.4.66/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="co.twenty.stop.spread 3 reviews"/>
 </p>

+> Can't get the app to download.
+It has the results for my covid test.
+Amended review!
+Appreciate the quick reply from customer service.
+In the interim I did the old fashion method and called the Health department directly and got my results:Negative!!@<br> :date: __2021-02-13 16:15:50__

+> this app didn't work. wouldn't even download.
+Maybe doesn't work on a Sunday.
+Downloaded it on a Monday and it worked fine<br> :date: __2021-02-08 12:39:13__

 > Is anyone else not able to download the app?<br> :date: __2021-02-04 19:30:05__